|

 hit and I tried to lose weight.
 It took a whole year to

+return to my normal weight again."
 He told the press he believes the

 love story meets the audience's heart.
 "Yes, I think the